MathewLister/Music-Database/README.md

 BASIC FUNCTIONS OF USER INTERFACE
 ---------------------------------
 1. Search
-  A. Search songs
+  - Search songs
-  B. Search artists
+  - Search artists
-  C. Search albums
+  - Search albums
-  D. Search labels
+  - Search labels
-  E. Search playlists
+  - Search playlists
-  F. Search concerts
+  - Search concerts
-  G. Search genres
+  - Search genres

 2. Get All (Prints all relevant data of selected category)
-  A. Get songs
+  - Get songs
-  B. Get artists
+  - Get artists
-  C. Get albums
+  - Get albums
-  D. Get labels
+  - Get labels
-  E. Get playlists
+  - Get playlists
-  F. Get concerts
+  - Get concerts
-  G. Get genres
+  - Get genres
-  H. Get members of an artist
+  - Get members of an artist

 3. Insert
-  A. Create a playlist name if it does not exist, but does not insert songs
+  - Create a playlist name if it does not exist, but does not insert songs
-  B. Insert songs into an existing playlist
+  - Insert songs into an existing playlist
-  C. Create a concert, and then add the name, then the date and time, then the location
+  - Create a concert, and then add the name, then the date and time, then the location

 4. Delete
-  A. Get rid of playlist table
+  - Get rid of playlist table
-  B. Get rid of concert table
+  - Get rid of concert table